Potts Hill, New South Wales: Potts Hill radio astronomy field station

 In 1948 the Division of Radiophysics of the CSIRO obtained permission from the Water Board to operate a field station on vacant land adjacent to the Potts Hill reservoir.
 The southern and eastern sides of the No. 1 reservoir were used for the east–west and north–south arms of the solar grating arrays.
 By 1952 it had become the Division's largest field station.
 Equipment included a 4-element Yagi and single Yagi antennas, a 16-ft x 18-ft paraboloid, a Mills Cross Telescope prototype, a 68-inch paraboloid, swept lobe interferometer Yagi aerials, a prototype of a Fleurs Cross aerial and 16 and 32 element solar grating arrays.
 Radiophysics continued operations until 1962 when the field station's operations were transferred to other field stations.

 Population

-In the 2016 Census, there were 893 people in Potts Hill.
-39.6% of people were born in Australia.
-20.0% of people spoke only English at home.
-Other languages spoken at home included Korean at 13.7%.
-The most common responses for religion were Islam 19.7%, No Religion 18.5% and Catholic 16.4%.
+In the 2021 Census, there were 1,454 people in Potts Hill.
+45.8% of people were born in Australia.
+Other countries of birth included Vietnam 6.7%, South Korea 6.5%, China 5.4%, Lebanon 2.6% and Pakistan 2.5%.
+27.5% of people spoke only English at home.
+Other languages spoken at home included Arabic 16.2%, Vietnamese 9.0%, Korean 7.8%, Mandarin 6.2% and Urdu 4.6%.
+The most common responses for religion were Islam 35.5%, No Religion 16.7%, Catholic 13.5%, Buddhism 7.4% and Not stated 7.2%.